nuxodin/item.js/README.md

 # item.js

-Creates observable datastructures
+Observable datastructures

 ## Motivation

 `item.js` is designed to provide developers with a consistent API for accessing and manipulating data from various sources.
 This makes it easier to use and integrate these data sources in your projects.

-## 🎉 Uniform interfaces for diverse structured data!
+### 🎉 Uniform interfaces for diverse structured data!

 We are working on various drivers based on "item.js" to consistently use the same API everywhere.
 Examples include `file systems`, `MQTT`, `localStorage`, `cookies`,`databases` , and so on.